Ellen Biddle Shipman: Designs

 Her other significant gardens include the Bayou Bend Gardens, Longue Vue Gardens in New Orleans, Stan Hywet Gardens, the Graycliff Estate (now under restoration), Stranahan Estate (also under reconstruction), Middleton House and Robert M. Hanes House at Winston-Salem, North Carolina and Duke University's Sarah P. Duke Gardens, which is often named one of her finest works.
+The Gardens at Rynwood in Long Island, an estate designed by architect, Roger Bullard, is featured in the Smithsonian Institute's Garden Club of America Collection and is considered one of the best examples from her "mature period."

 Shipman created her own residential gardens all over the United States, collaborating with many architects.
 Her planting plans softened the bones of geometric architecture with planting designs that were muscular enough to speak for themselves.
 She once said, "Remember that the design of your place is its skeleton upon which you will later plant to make your picture.
 Keep that skeleton as simple as possible."

 Public recognition and solo work

 Shipman's gardens often appeared in magazines, including House Beautiful.
 In 1933, House & Garden named her the "Dean of Women Landscape Architects".
 She lectured widely, and completed over 400 projects.
 Her archives are at Cornell University.
 Because much of her work includes labor-intensive plantings and borders, many have not survived.
 However, it was because of these borders that she was able to connect with her female clientele.
 Her intent was to provide privacy and a place for interaction with the surroundings.
 Women found the gardens provided familiarity and comfort.

 It is said that throughout the 40 years she practiced landscape architecture, Shipman would only hire graduates from Lowthorpe School of Landscape Architecture, Gardening, and Horticulture for Women.
 Although it is not thoroughly understood why this was her hiring practice, it is widely believed that because of the time, women were not being given apprenticeships in male offices.